 This profile is based on the national IEE/EIA regulations, that still apply at the federal level, and have served as the basis for the provincial regulations.

 The National Environmental Protection Agency (Pak-EPA) has issued a set of general guidance documents to complement the Act of 1997.
 These include:

 - Policy and Procedures for the Filling, Review and Approvalof Environmental Assessments (1997);

 - Guidelines for sensitive and critical areas (1997);

 - Guidelines for preparation and review of Environmental Report (1997);

 - Guidelines for Public Consultation (1997)

-The following sectoral guidelines are available:
+The following sectoral guidelines are also available (albeit quite dated):

 - Major thermal Power Stations: Sectoral guidelines for Environmental Reports